top of page

 What role does my Credit Union plays in obtaining No-Down-Payment Home Loan?

-Your credit union could offer unique advantages such as lower interest rates or favorable terms compared with other private mortgage lenders especially schemes like Navy Federal Credit Union's no-down-payment program primarily targeting military families.
+Your credit union could offer unique advantages such as lower interest rates or favorable terms compared with other private mortgage lenders, especially for programs targeting military families or specific member groups.

 Philip Bennett